dgabbe/rprofile.site/README.md

 to a halt.

 R's package facility provides a great solution.
-Writing a package will make you a better R programer, your code will have fewer collisions with other R code, and RStudio's deployment features will manage the packages needed.
+Writing a package will make you a better R programmer, your code will have fewer collisions with other R code, and RStudio's deployment features will manage the packages needed.

 Remember, loading is different from attaching packages.
 Once a package is